Skip to content

 • January 2027: Sending of e-invoices mandatory for micro-businesses (invoices under PLN 450 / ~106€ and sales under PLN 10,000 / ~2364€ per month), cash register integration, and mandatory use of KSeF invoice numbers

-Incidentally, a new central platform called “KSeF” (also directly connected to the Peppol network) is also available in addition to the PEF platform.
+Incidentally, a new central platform called “KSeF” is now available in addition to the PEF platform.
 All invoices going through the KSeF platform have to be issued in a new XML format called “FA(3)“.

-It means that suppliers of the public administrations have the choice between the PEF platform in Peppol BIS 3.0 format or the KSeF platform in FA(3) format.
+It means that suppliers of the public administrations, which must issue B2G e-invoices, have the choice between the PEF platform in Peppol BIS 3.0 format or the KSeF platform in FA(3) format.

 Invoices must be archived for 5 years in most cases.